Osage in Monongalia County, West Virginia — The American South (Appalachia)

 Erected by Scott's Run Museum & Trail.

 Topics.
-This historical marker is listed in these topic lists: African Americans • Entertainment • Industry & Commerce.
-A significant historical year for this entry is 1940.
+This historical marker is listed in these topic lists: African Americans • Disasters • Industry & Commerce.
+A significant historical year for this entry is 1925.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Scott's Run Railway Co. (within shouting distance of this marker); Music (within shouting distance of this marker); They Counted (within shouting distance of this marker); Christopher No. 3 Mine Tragedy (within shouting distance of this marker); Eleanor Roosevelt (within shouting distance of this marker); Osage Spot (within shouting distance of this marker); Scotts Run / The First Shack (approx. 0.8 miles away); Scott’s Run Veterans Memorial (approx. 0.8 miles away).
+Scott's Run Railway Co. (a few steps from this marker); They Counted (a few steps from this marker); Eleanor Roosevelt (a few steps from this marker); Music (within shouting distance of this marker); Bunny Hop (within shouting distance of this marker); Osage Spot (within shouting distance of this marker); Scotts Run / The First Shack (approx. Ύ mile away); Scotts Run Veterans Memorial (approx. Ύ mile away).
 Touch for a list and map of all markers in Osage.

 Credits.
-This page was last revised on July 21, 2021.
-It was originally submitted on July 20, 2021, by Bradley Owen of Morgantown, West Virginia.
-This page has been viewed 221 times since then and 97 times this year.
-Photos: 1. submitted on July 20, 2021, by Bradley Owen of Morgantown, West Virginia.
-2. submitted on July 21, 2021, by Bradley Owen of Morgantown, West Virginia. • Devry Becker Jones was the editor who published this page.
+This page was last revised on July 1, 2021.
+It was originally submitted on July 1, 2021, by Bradley Owen of Morgantown, West Virginia.
+This page has been viewed 341 times since then and 60 times this year.
+Photos: 1, 2. submitted on July 1, 2021, by Bradley Owen of Morgantown, West Virginia. • Devry Becker Jones was the editor who published this page.